 Berlin Underworlds.
-Almost 40 percent of the buildings in the city centre are situated underground holding secrets of old brewery cellars, the pneumatic post and bunker system.
+Almost 40 percent of the buildings in the city centre are holding underground secrets of old brewery cellars, pneumatic post and bunker system.
 Experience Berlin´s underground bunker and shelter constructions.
 Afterwards you can enjoy a freshly prepared hot chocolate in the incomparable ambience of the chocolate house Fassbender and Rausch at Gendarmenmarkt.

 Topography of Terror.
-The majority of NS-regime crimes were planned and directed at the center of these present-day sites.
-Here the central institutions of Nazi persecution and terror - Secret State Police, the leadership of the SS and the Reich Security Main Office - were located.
-Partially destroyed during the war, rendered unrecognizable after the war by demolition and conversion and eventually forgotten, this historic site was rediscovered in the early 1980s and gradually reestablished in the historical memory of Berlin and the Federal Republic of Germany.
-What had been a partial wasteland in the shadow of the Berlin wall was ultimately transformed into a center for the documentation of Nazi crimes.
+The majority of NS-regime crimes were planned and staged at the centre of these present-day sites.
+The central institutions of Nazi persecution and terror, the Secret State Police, the leadership of the SS and the Reich Security Main Office, were located here.
+Partially destroyed during the war, rendered unrecognizable after the war by demolition and conversion and eventually forgotten, this historic site was rediscovered in the early 1980s and gradually re-established in the historical memory of Berlin and the Federal Republic of Germany.
+What had been a partial wasteland in the shadow of the Berlin wall was ultimately transformed into a centre for the documentation of Nazi crimes.
+Free entry.

 Show Palace.
 Welcome to the East End.
 The Broadway of Berlin and the city´s hip nightlife mile.
 It stretches from Unter den Linden along Friedrichstrasse to Hackescher Markt.
-And in the middle you will find the Show Palace - Europe´s biggest theatre.
-The Show Place attracts its visitors with magnificent revue shows.
+And in the middle, you will find the Show Palace, Europe´s biggest theatre.
+The Show Place attracts visitors with magnificent revue shows.
 The modern shows are filled with the most modern aesthetic aspects and brand new high-tech effects.
-At the moment the performance -Show Me- is held at the Show Palace.

 The German capital is almost 9 times as large as Paris.